Selly1534/qa-test-finder/readme.md

 Please submit your Cypress test scripts along with the test report to your GitHub/GitLab repository.
 Ensure that your submission includes clear instructions on how to run the tests.

 **Note:** You are encouraged to explore additional test scenarios beyond the ones listed above to demonstrate your testing skills.

+## Testing Instruction:
+In this repo there are test cases for testing the e2e login functionality using cypress.
+The test cases are in the cypress folder-> e2e -> login.cy.test.

+To run the test, open a terminal and type :
+1. `npm install`
+2. `node index.js`
+3. `npx cypress run --browser chrome`

+After test, the report will be generate in mochawesome format in `cypress/reports`